Managing Employer Branding During a Pandemic

 Pay Attention to the Tone

-Perhaps one of the more egregious mistakes employers make when it comes to their branding or the messaging of their recruitment campaigns is tonal deafness – and that is exacerbated by the COVID-19 crisis and the ensuing downturn in the global job market.
+Perhaps one of the more egregious mistakes employers make when it comes to their employer branding or the messaging of their recruitment campaigns is tonal deafness – and that is exacerbated by the COVID-19 crisis and the ensuing downturn in the global job market.
 Right now, the job seeker scrutinizes your messaging in a way that we've only seen a handful of times in the last 15 to 20 years.

 Is your tone one of strength and stability?
 Is your messaging such that the jobseeker feels your organization is unified and well-positioned to overcome the challenges of COVID-19?
 If part of your brand management and recruitment strategy is a more playful, laid-back, and casual messaging voice, is said voice well-measured with the seriousness this current crisis warrants?
 On the flip side, do your brand standards provide some leeway for humor or playfulness to cut the tension and anxiety of the jobseeker and demonstrate your ability to roll with the punches?